EssentialsX/Website/pages/wiki/Locale.md

 ### Supported languages

-These languages are supported out-of-the-box.
-Note that not all languages are fully translated, so some languages may display some messages in English.
+The languages listed below are supported out-of-the-box.
+Note that not all languages are fully translated; any messages missing from the translation will display in English.

-These translations are maintained by the community.
+Translations are maintained by our community.
 If your language is incomplete or isn't listed here, you can help translate EssentialsX over on [Crowdin](https://translate.essentialsx.net/).

 | Code     | Language                        |